-Growing up in southern Maine, fishing was in my blood and quickly became one of my favorite past times.
+As a very young kid, when I learned how to fish, I was hooked and it quickly became one of my favorite pastimes.
 My family had a camp that introduced me to the lake life, and before I knew it I was hooked on dragging a line, digging for night crawlers, and hand carving hula poppers out of wood.

 My first winter of ice fishing occurred when I was about eight years old, and I will never forget it.
 We fished like the above image, but we used a flag system as well.
 If you have never been ice fishing, the flag system requires you to set the line in a cross with a flag, when you catch something the flag pops up.